 “I’d be on shroom powder at DUI classes, I was not at all serious.”

-Nicole ended up getting up pregnant while she was on Heroin.
+Nicole ended up pregnant while she was using alcohol and Heroin.

 “He was my biggest prize but I had to learn that I am.
 When I first went to rehab I was like ‘I’m getting clean for my son, don’t you see?’ and that’s not reality.”